 Years ended December 31,

-2023 2022
+2024 2023

-Rental income from investment property \$ 44,404 \$ 44,325
+Rental income from investment property \$ 47,931 \$ 44,404

 Direct operating expenses arising from the

 investment property that generated rental

-income during the period \$ 3,479 \$ 3,375
+income during the period \$ 3,339 \$ 3,479

-B. The fair value of investment property held by the Group as of December 31, 2023 and 2022, were both \$265,364.
+- B. The fair value of investment property held by the Group as of December 31, 2024 and 2023, were all \$265,364.
 The fair value is estimated using the valuation method frequently used by market participants which is categorised with Level 3 in the fair value hierarchy.
-The valuation is based on evidence of similar trading prices.

-C. Information about the investment property that was pledged to others as collaterals is provided in Note 8.
+The valuation is based on evidence of similar trading prices. - C. Information about the investment property that was pledged to others as collaterals is provided in Note 8. - (9) Impairment of non-financial assets